Oct 25, 2009

 By: RUSTY MILLER (AP via The33TV.com) -- COLUMBUS, Ohio — Terrelle Pryor threw two touchdown passes and ran for another score to lead No. 18 Ohio State to a 38-7 win over Minnesota on Saturday.

-Pryor said ...
+Pryor said he was a new ...
 Read More

 Oct 23, 2009